 Mathematics

 At Horn’s Mill Primary School we embrace a Mastery approach that underpins our mathematics teaching.
-We believe our children should take small steps in an area of learning in order to gain a deeper understanding.
+We believe our children should be provided with small steps of learning in each unit to ensure the development of a deeper understanding.

-At Horn’s Mill, we have high expectations that our children will achieve.
+At Horn’s Mill, we have high expectations for our children's acheiveement.
 To do this, we believe that all children should be given the opportunity to explore, pattern find, become fluent, reason and problem solve.
 We provide carefully crafted questions and activities and a wide range of manipulatives are provided for each child to accomplish this.

 As part of our provision, we strive to ensure that the whole class moves through content at the same pace.
 When we differentiate, it is through depth rather than acceleration.
 Everyone is given time to think deeply about the maths and we strive to develop a positive attitude in order to build self-confidence, resilience and a sense of achievement.